 Drawing up a commercial contract is a delicate and strategic step.
 A well-drafted contract clearly defines the obligations of the parties, avoids ambiguities and enables conflicts to be resolved quickly.
 Here are the key points to bear in mind when drafting an effective contract:

-• Benefits and obligations: Precise description of the products, services, or benefits to be provided.
+- Services and obligations: Precise description of the products, services or benefits to be provided.

-• Guarantees and liabilities: Guarantee conditions and indemnities in the event of default or non-performance of obligations.
+- Warranties and responsibilities: Warranty conditions and indemnities in the event of default or non-performance of obligations.

-• Termination terms: Contract termination terms (notice period, compensation, etc.).
+- Termination terms: Conditions for terminating the contract (notice period, compensation, etc.).

-💡 Legal advice: When drafting commercial contracts, every clause needs to be clear, without ambiguity.
+💡 Legal advice: When drafting commercial contracts, every clause needs to be clear, unambiguous.
 We can advise you on drafting legal documents tailored to your business.

 Negotiating commercial contracts: a strategic lever for your company